Panasthetik/near-starter-app/README.md

 # near-starter-app
-A simple starter template for developers on the Near Protocol.
+A simple starter template for developers on the Near Protocol, made with Rust, WASM and React.